diablozzq/hotwax/README.md

  - [ssh-os](https://github.com/richlamdev/ssh-default-banners) - Nmap Script that identifies Debian, Ubuntu, FreeBSD version based on default SSH banner response.
  - [empire](https://github.com/EmpireProject/Empire) - Empire is a post-exploitation framework that includes a pure-PowerShell2.0 Windows agent, and a pure Python 2.6/2.7 Linux/OS X agent.
  - [medusa](http://foofus.net/goons/jmk/medusa/medusa.html) - Medusa is a speedy, parallel, modular login brute-forcer.
 Similar to ncrack and Hydra.
+ - [PEASS](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite) - These tools search for possible local privilege escalation paths that you could exploit and print them to you with nice colors so you can recognize the misconfigurations easily.

 ## Contributing